 How can you earn Air Miles faster?

-To accelerate the speed at which you earn Air Miles, you’ll want to take advantage of all the promotions to receive bonus miles, such as Mega Miles or Shop the Block promotions, credit card welcome bonuses, or shopping portal bonuses.
+To accelerate the speed at which you earn Air Miles, you’ll want to take advantage of all the promotions to receive bonus miles, such as Bonus Boom, credit card welcome bonuses, or shopping portal bonuses up to 15x.

 Can you get greater value than $10 per 95 Air Miles from Cash Rewards?